SchlossLab/Zackular_AbAOMDSS_mSphere_2015/Zackular_AbAOMDSS_GutMicrobes_2015.md

 streptomycin ($\Delta$ vancomycin), (vi) metronidazole, (vii) streptomycin, and (viii) vancomycin.
 Quantitative PCR targeting the 16S rRNA gene indicated that the number of copies of the 16S rRNA gene did not differ between the treatment groups.
-The three antibiotics were selected because they were thought to target different groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
+The three antibiotics were selected because they were thought to target different groups of bacteria including anaerobes (metronidazole), Gram-negatives (streptomycin), and Gram-positives (vancomycin).
 By sequencing the 16S rRNA genes that were present in the feces of the mice that were treated with the